clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/getting_started.md

 This guide covers:

- * prerequisites (such as Leiningen) and installing
+ * prerequisites (such as the Clojure CLI or Leiningen) and installation
  * running the REPL
  * creating a project
  * interactive development